zhixingheyi-tian/OAP/oap-cache/oap/docs/OAP-Cache-User-Guide.md

 ## Working with OAP Cache

-OAP is capable to provide input data cache functionality in executor.
+OAP-Cache is capable to provide input data cache functionality in executor.
 Considering utilizing the cache data among different SQL queries, we should configure to allow different SQL queries to use the same executor process.
 This can be achieved by running your queries through Spark ThriftServer.
 The below steps assume to use Spark ThriftServer.
 For cache media, we support both DRAM and Intel DCPMM which means you can choose to cache data in DRAM or Intel DCPMM if you have DCPMM configured in hardware.

 ### Use DRAM Cache
 Step 1.
 Make the following configuration changes in Spark configuration file `$SPARK_HOME/conf/spark-defaults.conf`.